hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 **Description**

-1. Generate fresh ECC keypair (PPK, PSK)
+1. Generate fresh ECC key pair (PPK, PSK)
 #.
 Create monotonic counter and save its identifier as MCID.
 #.
 Use the SGX ``sgx_seal_data()`` function to encrypt (PPK, PSK, MCID) with
    SealKey (using MRENCLAVE policy)